|A better view of Cobh, Ireland, and St. Coleman’s Cathedral.

 Today, with the ship docked in the Faroe Islands we finally have a good connection and the time to post since we’re able to use the rented MiFi.
 The ship’s WiFi won’t work for my computer when we’re out to sea.
 Figuring out a major workaround, we’ll be able to post for the remaining time on the ship until we arrive in Boston where we’ll have WiFi in the hotel, continuing to post each day.
 No post will be missed over the upcoming days.

 Actually, we’re having a blast on this ship.
 We’ve met more fabulous people than we’d ever imagined possible.
 Tom’s frequent visits to CruiseCritic has provided us with an opportunity to meet many passengers from the site with whom he’s communicated back and forth over the past 18 months.

-With several activities scheduled with CruiseCritic followers orchestrated in advance of the cruise, we found ourselves with a busy schedule, loving every minute meeting new people everyday.
+With several activities scheduled with CruiseCritic followers orchestrated in advance of the cruise, we found ourselves with a busy schedule, loving every minute of meeting new people every day.

 Tonight, we’re trying one of the specialty restaurants with a lovely couple Tom met on CruiseCritic who kindly spent time looking for us at the party.

 To review the past few days, we’ve been on tours of the following:

 - Monday: Normandy, France to the US military cemetery and both Omaha and Utah beaches.

 - Tuesday: Stonehenge, UK to visit the mysterious rock formation, ending the day in Salisbury, UK to see a charming village on the 13th-century church, the Salisbury Cathedral.